Relaxation Techniques That Really Work

 You can focus on a word, a mantra, or even your breath by focusing on your nostrils, feeling the breath coming in and going out.
 What you're trying to do is put the focus on something other than your problems.

 Sit or lie down and close your eyes.
-For five to 10 minutes, imagine you're in a place you love, such as the beach, the mountains, or the house you grew up in.
+For 5 minutes to 10 minutes, imagine you're in a place you love like the beach, the mountains, or the house you grew up in.
 Breathe slowly and deeply as you imagine what you see, feel, hear, taste, and smell in your special place.

 Be patient with yourself and with the process.
-Practicing a technique that seems to work for you on an ongoing basis--not just when your life is out of control--is important.
+Practicing a method that seems to work for you on an ongoing basis — not just when your life is out of control — is important.
 Doing so can give you a place of calm to return to when the going gets rough.